 Stop harmful drugs

-If the patient begins to accumulate fat in the liver as a side effect of medications such as corticosteroids, estrogen, tamoxifen, amiodarone, etc., the treatment should, whenever possible, aim at the discontinuation of these medications.
+Suppose the patient begins to accumulate fat in the liver as a side effect of medications such as corticosteroids, estrogen, tamoxifen, amiodarone, etc. In that case, the treatment should, whenever possible, aim at the discontinuation of these medications.

 Drugs for hepatic steatosis